ELanning/checkr/README.md

 - Optimizations such as file caching.
 - Automatically fixing certain errors.

+To debug the extension:

+ 1. `git clone` the repo.
+ 1. Install `yarn` and run in it the project root.
+See `package.json` for a full list of commands.
-To debug the extension, `git clone` the repo, open it in VS code, and press `F5`. `Ctrl+R` in the debug window reloads the extension.
+ 1. Open the project in VS code, and press `F5`.
+ 1. `Ctrl+R` in the debug window reloads the extension.

 ## Contact